doc4d/docs/docs/WebStudio/webFormObject.md

 ## Accessing a web form's components

-When you call the [WEB Form](https://doc.4d.com/4dv19R/help/command/en/page1735.html) command, each property in the returned object is a [web form component](#), and the property name is the server reference of the web form component.
+Each property of the object returned by the [WEB Form command](https://doc.4d.com/4dv19R/help/command/en/page1735.html) is a [web form component](#).
+The property name is the server reference of the component.

-For example, the following code sample hides the component that has `firstName` as server reference.
+For example, the following code hides the component that has `firstName` as server reference.

 ```4d
 $input:=WebForm.firstName